holdencasey7/crc-busy-webscraper/README.md

 The webscraping portion.
 Uses selenium.
 The mainfloor gym is the only section currently being tracked, although more sections (primarily the 4th floor courts) could be tracked in the future.

 **get_busy_object(now)**:
-Scrapes the live capacity data using Firefox WebDriver and returns the percent full, along with time data, in a single object.
+Scrapes the live capacity data using Firefox WebDriver and returns the percent full.
 If the waitz.io site indicates the CRC is closed, a detected close will occur and percent_full will be set to -1.

 ### crcdb.py